John Turner: Relationship with Princess Margaret

-On July 25, 1958, a ball was hosted by Turner's mother and stepfather (in the latter's role of Lieutenant Governor of British Columbia), in honour of Princess Margaret at HMCS Discovery, the Canadian navy's land station in Vancouver.
+On July 25, 1958, a ball was hosted by Turner's mother and stepfather (in the latter's role of Lieutenant Governor of British Columbia), in honour of Princess Margaret at HMCS Discovery, the Royal Canadian Navy's reserve station in Vancouver.
 Turner danced with Princess Margaret, one year his junior, and they sat out talking, refusing requests to return to supper.
 This was the first time that Turner received significant press attention in Canada.
 Further meetings between them during Margaret's three week official visit to Canada led to considerable speculation about whether the two would become a serious couple.
 Contemporary press reports suggested there was some consternation about the reports among British officials, but their Canadian counterparts were more relaxed.

 A year later, in September 1959, press attention returned when reports circulated that Turner had been a recent guest at Balmoral in August where discussions had taken place concerning marriage between the pair; that he had also paid a secret visit to see her in April and that his parents had commented on their close friendship during their visit to Scotland in August.

 According to letters discovered in 2015, written by Margaret to her friend Sharman Douglas and obtained by the Daily Mail, the relationship was more serious than previously thought with the princess writing in one letter, seven years later: "John Turner is here & we meet on Thursday.
 It will seem so funny as we haven't met since I nearly married him & he's bringing his wife!".
 Turner told the Daily Mail: "I have never talked about it, and I am not going to start talking about it now".
 Brenda confirmed a "very definite attraction" between her brother and the princess, but said that Turner was uninterested in royalty and would not have given up Catholicism.

 It has been claimed Turner attended Margaret's party at Balmoral Castle in August 1959 where his roommate was Margaret's future husband Antony Armstrong-Jones; however, according to his authorized biography, Armstrong-Jones visited Balmoral for the first time in early October 1959.
 Turner was the only Canadian unofficial guest at their wedding in May 1960.
 Turner remained friends with Margaret, he and his wife often meeting the princess in Britain or during official visits to Canada.
 They attended Margaret's 2002 private funeral and were Canada's official representatives at the memorial service.

 Marriage and family

 Turner was married on May 11, 1963, to Geills McCrae Kilgour (b.
 1937) who was then a systems engineer with IBM, and the great niece of Canadian Army doctor John McCrae, the author of what is probably the best-known First World War poem, "In Flanders Fields", and sister of David Kilgour, a long-time Canadian Member of Parliament.
-The Turners had daughter named Elizabeth and two sons: Michael and Andrew.
-Their second son, David, died in 2021.
+The Turners had daughter named Elizabeth and three sons: Michael, David, and Andrew.
+David died in 2021.
 The Turner children attended Rockcliffe Park Public School, in Ottawa.
 All three sons attended Upper Canada College, in Toronto.